Interactive Online Tutoring Services

 The twin prime conjecture:

-There is a higher level of prime numbers using the concept sharing of a number.
+There is a lower level of prime numbers using the concept sharing of a number.
 For examples: (1(1), (2(2), (3(3), (5(5),…I drop the (1), (2) notation for clarity and brevity.

 Yet there is now a plane of numbers as shown below.
 With entries such as (3(5), (5(7), (5(11).
 These are partially shared prime numbers.
+We can make a squares as shown, with a gap of two on all sides, centered at (4(4).
+This connects the prime shared numbers.

 March 13, 2024